akuhnregnier/era5analysis/README.md

 Please use `conda` to install the `iris` package after having used `pip`, as the version retrieved using `pip` is outdated.
 All other dependencies should be installed automatically upon running `pip install`.

+You may also want to use pip's `--no-dependencies` switch followed by a manual installation of the dependencies (from `requirements.txt`) using conda.

 The data directory and logging directory (should you apply the logging configuration given in the package) are set to the current working directory by default.
 Alternatively, the `era5_analysis_config.yaml` configuration file can be used to set default values for these parameters.
 This should be placed in your home directory and needs to can contain the following two values, where the directories themselves may be changed, of course: